Steve McMahon

 Stephen Joseph McMahon (born 20 August 1961) is an English football manager, former professional footballer and current television pundit.
+As a player, he was a midfielder from 1979 to 1998, most notably playing for Liverpool from 1985 to 1991.

-As a player, he was a midfielder from 1979 to 1998, most notably playing for Liverpool in the late 1980s.
+McMahon won three English league championships and two FA Cups at Liverpool.
+He was twice named in the PFA Team of the Year (1988 and 1990), and in 1988 he came second in the vote for the PFA Player of the Year.
 McMahon was placed in 42nd position in the '100 Players Who Shook The Kop' poll, which asked Red supporters to name the best 100 Liverpool players of all time.
 He also played for Everton, Aston Villa and Manchester City, playing in the Premier League for the latter.
 He was capped 17 times by England.

 After his playing career ended, he began his coaching and managing career with Swindon Town, and later managed Blackpool, winning promotion with both of these clubs.
 He later had a brief spell as manager of Perth Glory in Australia.

 Club playing career

 Everton

 Halewood-born McMahon started his career at Everton, playing for them as a teenager after appearing at Goodison Park as a ball boy.
 He made his league debut on 16 August 1980 in the 3–1 defeat to Sunderland at Roker Park, and he went on to be voted the supporters player of the year by the end of the 1980/81 season.
 His commanding presence in the Toffees midfield earned him the captaincy of the club.
-After 4 seasons, including 100 league appearances and 11 league goals McMahon moved to Aston Villa.
+After four seasons, including 100 league appearances and 11 league goals McMahon moved to Aston Villa.

 Aston Villa

-He joined Aston Villa on 20 May 1983 for £175,000, he made his league debut on 27 August 1983 in the 4–3 derby win over West Bromwich Albion at Villa Park.
+He joined Aston Villa on 20 May 1983 for £175,000, and made his league debut on 27 August 1983 in the 4–3 derby win over West Bromwich Albion at Villa Park.
 McMahon settled quickly and established himself in the heart of the Villans midfield.
 However Villa finished 10th in his first season, while his previous club, Everton, finished 3 places above them in 7th spot.
 The following season, 1984/85, ended up worse than the previous one as Villa finished in 10th spot again, only this time Everton won the title.
+In the summer of 1985, Manchester United under their manager Ron Atkinson had chased after McMahon's signature, with Villa informing him of their approach.
+McMahon however bided his time amid reported interest from United's arch rivals Liverpool, and he states: "I turned down Manchester United to join Liverpool, that's how much I wanted to sign for the club.
+When the opportunity arose to sign for Liverpool, I took it and it was the best decision of my career."